yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## Deep link hijacking

-It is RECOMMENDED that all apps in this specification shall protect their deep links using Android universal links / iOS App Links including the most specific package identifiers to prevent deep link hijacking by malicious apps.
+It is RECOMMENDED that all apps in this specification shall use https-scheme deep links (Android App Links / iOS universal links).
+Apps SHOULD implement the most specific package identifiers mitigating deep link hijacking by malicious apps.

 ## Open redirection

-Client App SHALL construct an Allowlist of domains it traverses through while processing the request, used to enforce all urls it later traverses through during response processing.
+Client App SHALL construct an Allowlist of DNS domains it traverses while processing the request, used to enforce all urls it later traverses during response processing.
-This mitigates open redirection attacks as urls outside of this Allowlist will be rejected.
+This mitigates open redirection attacks as urls not in this Allowlist SHALL be rejected.

 In addition Client App MUST ignore any invocation for response processing which is not in the context of a request it initiated.
-It is RECOMMENDED the Allowlist is managed as a single-use object and destructed after each protocol flow ends.
+It is RECOMMENDED the Allowlist be managed as a single-use object, destructed after each protocol flow ends.

 It is RECOMMENDED Client App allows only one OAuth request processing at a time.